 Created in 2012, Quantified Mind provides a wealth of resources to measure cognitive performance for experimentation purposes.
 There are many existing experiments so you can search the nootropic (ex: “piracetam”) in order to find a relevant protocol to follow.

 If you can’t find a protocol that you like, create one for yourself.
 Focus specifically on memory and learning in order to test the efficacy of a racetam/nootropic.
+Sometimes (especially for new nootropics like the Qualia supplement)

 Once you join this experiment, go through and answer all of the questions.
 You will find relevant protocol experiments to follow, but you may also choose to perform some of your own.